 The UK Node has a mailing list for all its members.
 We use this to keep our members informed of our events and current neuroinformatics news.

-If you wish to join it, please contact our admin (
+If you wish to join it, please click here.
+Any member can post to the list.

-The Node is funded by MRC, EPSRC and BBSRC.
+The Node was funded until 2013 by MRC, EPSRC and BBSRC.